dericcain/blog/posts/netlify-functions-forms.md

 date: "2018-05-22"
 title: "Using Netlify Forms and Functions"
 ---
 [Netlify](https://www.netlify.com/) is awesome!
 And, it is free.
 So, I decided to give them a shot a build a static site that uses their [Forms](https://www.netlify.com/docs/form-handling) and [Functions](https://www.netlify.com/docs/functions/) service.
 The objective was to create a form that would allow users to sign up for a newsletter.
-Here is the flow
+Here is the flow:

 1. User enters email and submits form
 2. The form data is sent to Netlify using their Forms feature